-The nation’s largest production of persimmon comes from Sangju in Gyeongsangbuk-do.
-In Waenam-myeon County in Sangju, there is a gotgam village with 400 or so households dedicated to drying persimmon (into gotgam).
-Farmers dry persimmons from mid-October to early November, and the sight of persimmons hanging to dry is quite impressive.
-Other well-known persimmon production centers are Yeongdong County in Chungcheongbuk-do, Cheongdo County in Gyeongsangbuk-do, and Gimhae City in Gyeongsangnam-do.
+The nation’s largest production of persimmon comes from the city of Sangju-si in Gyeongsangbuk-do.
+In Waenam-myeon in Sangju-si, there is a gotgam village with 400 or so households dedicated to drying persimmon (into gotgam).
+Farmers dry persimmons from mid October to early November, and the sight of persimmons hanging to dry is quite impressive.
+Other well-known persimmon producing regions are Yeongdong-gun in Chungcheongbuk-do, Cheongdo-gun in Gyeongsangbuk-do, and Gimhae-si in Gyeongsangnam-do.

 ☞ Yeongdong Dried Persimmons Festival